ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ```
 usage: ludwig hyperopt [options]

-This script searches for optimal hyperparameters with a given sampler and parameters
+This script searches for optimal Hyperparameters

 optional arguments:
   -h, --help            show this help message and exit